mjmeli/AdventOfCode/README.md

 # Advent of Code
 Daily programming puzzles during the Advent.
+This repo contains my puzzle solutions for both years that this has run (2015 and 2016).

 #### Usage
 Each folder contains the solution for the corresponding day.
 The `README` for